Merwanedr/wombo/README.md

 # Wombo
-## Apply simple filter from command line using Python
+## Apply simple filters to images from command line using Python

 ### Install
 ````bash